-Emulator serial No. rial No. of the emulator to be connected.
-Note vn list is updated every time it is used.
-Default Default Blank How to change By selecting from the drop-down list However, changeable only when disconnected from the debug tool Specifiable value Depends on the emulator used.
+Emulator serial No. Select the serial No. of the emulator to be connected. ^{Note} The drop-down list is updated every time it is used.
+Default Blank How to change Specifiable value By selecting from the drop-down list However, changeable only when disconnected from the debug tool Depends on the emulator used.

-If an attempt is made to connect the emulator when this category is blank, the serial number of the emulator that is found first by search will be automatically selected and connection is made.
+Note If an attempt is made to connect the emulator when this category is blank, the serial number of the emulator that is found first by search will be automatically selected and connection is made.
 The serial number of the emulator that is automatically selected in such a case will not be saved in the project information.

-(3) [Connection with Target Board] [Full-spec emulator][E1][E20]

-The detailed information on the connection to the target board is displayed and its configuration can be changed.
+(3) [Connection with Target Board] [Full-spec emulator][E1][E20] The detailed information on the connection to the target board is displayed and its configuration can be changed.